dwyl/env2/Readme.md

 }
 ```

-Env is sync like require, so it's tasks can be accomplished before a
+Env is sync like require, so it's tasks can be accomplished before app execution.

 ### API